daenuprobst/molsetrep/README.md

 pip install molsetrep
 ```

 The code has been tested on Windows 11, Ubuntu 22.04, and macOS 13.
 Please let us know whether you experience any issues on other operating systems or versions.
 All required dependencies are resolved during the installation from pip, the required package versions are configured in `setup.cfg`.
+The installation should take less than 1 minute, but may take longer if you are using a proxy.
 ## Models

 The following models / architectures and associated encoders are available.
 If you prefer to not use lightning, you can also use the torch modules directly.